dymensionxyz/eibc-client/README.md

    {
       "members": [
            {
-                "address": "dym1qhxedstgx9fv3zmjuj687y6lh5cwm9czhqajhw",
+                "address": "<operator_address>",
                 "weight": "1", "metadata": "president"
            }
         ]
    }
    ```
-3. The group needs a policy that can be granted by LPs in order to source funds from them and sign order fulfillment messages on their behalf.
+3. The group needs a policy that can be granted by LPs in order to source funds from them and sign order fulfillment messages on their behalf:

         dymd tx group create-group-policy operator 2 "==A" policy.json --fees 1dym -y